manastalukdar/manastalukdar.github.io/website/components/home-page/recent-updates.md

 #### Work

-- **AI, ML Platform**: Managing a team building multi-cloud, distributed data infrastructure platform for large-scale AI applications.
+- **AI, ML Platform**: I currently manage and lead a highly technical team of software engineers building a multi-cloud, distributed data infrastructure platform for large-scale AI applications.

 #### Other